streamnative/pulsar-hub/offloaders/gcs/2.5.1/gcs.md

 ### Bucket region (required)

-Bucket region is the region where a bucket located.
-If a bucket region is not specified, StreamNative Platform uses the default region, which is `us multi-regional location`.
+Bucket region is the region where a bucket is located.
+If a bucket region is not specified, the **default** region (`us multi-regional location`) is used.

 > #### Tip
 >